 Too many Americans leave vacation time on the table.
 But you earned those days off–enjoy them!

 Stay in the loop for cheap flights and travel opportunities by following sites like Travel Pirates, the Points Guy and Scott’s Travel Hacks to be able to jump at a low-cost flight.
+If you do not like flying commercially, then charter a plan from websites like Jettly.
+You can use their cost estimator, and quickly find out how much the trip will cost you.
 Once you have your ticket, request your days off, and build your dream adventure.

 Make Use of Long Weekends

 Do you have the kind of job that will allow you to work remotely on Fridays?
 If so, plan an adventure that begins mid-day on Friday, extending through the weekend.